Aldurama/israblog_backup/README.md

 - next and previous month links
 - page number links
 - archive links on the side
-- show comments here link
+- show comments here and popup links
-- other things will probably not work but you are welcome to try :P (I just worked on the essentials)
+- other things will probably not work, but you are welcome to try :P (I just worked on the essentials)

 # donations
 You are most welcome to use this for free but any donations will be appriciated ;)